Discord offers a lot of features that help control and improve sound quality. One such feature is the ability to test your voice or mic on Discord.

 Discord also has a feature called ‘enabled quality of service high packet priority’.
 This feature helps your router consider Discord’s transmissions as high priority.

-In conclusion, you can test your voice on Discord using the ‘Voice & Video’ settings.
-You can test your voice on both the Desktop and Mobile versions of Discord.
+In conclusion, you can test your voice on Discord using the ‘Voice & Video’ settings and selecting the mic test feature.
+You can test your voice on both the Desktop and Mobile versions of Discord too, so no matter what your default device is, you should be able to find a solution.